 Diagnosis of non-high grade DCIS by VACB of a minimum of 12-gauge or open diagnostic surgical biopsy without clear margins is a pre-requisite for trial entry.
 The number of core samples required depends upon the size of the area of radiological abnormality but for the majority of patients a minimum of six cores is recommended.
-Microcalcification should be present on specimen radiography and a marker clip should be inserted at the time of VACB or open diagnostic surgical biopsy.
+If the radiological lesion represents microcalcification, this should be present on specimen radiography and a marker clip should be inserted at the time of VACB or open diagnostic surgical biopsy.
 Use of USS visible biopsy site markers is recommended.
 The NHSBSP Assessment Guidelines for sampling should be followed.
 If the calcification is extensive and the intended surgery would be mastectomy (should the patient be allocated to the Surgery Arm), taking biopsies from more than one area is recommended.

 All specimens should be immediately fixed in 10% buffered formalin and processed as per local practice, through to paraffin wax embedded material.
-In accordance with NHSBSP Publication 50: Guidelines for Non-operative Diagnostic Procedures and Reporting in Breast Cancer Screening (43), at least 3 Haematoxylin and Eosin stained (H&E) slides ('levels') of the biopsy specimens should be examined.
+In accordance with NHSBSP Publication 50: Guidelines for Non-operative Diagnostic Procedures and Reporting in Breast Cancer Screening (44), at least 3 haematoxylin and eosin stained (H&E) slides ('levels') of all core biopsy specimen(s) should be examined.

-All slides should be submitted for review along with any additional ER and/or immunohistochemistry diagnostic slides that have been performed (please refer to section 6.1.3).
+All H&E slides should be submitted for review along with any immunohistochemistry slides that have been performed (please refer to section 6.1.3).

-DCIS grade will first be ascertained by the local pathologist, in accordance with NHSBSP Publication 58: Guidelines for Pathology Reporting in Breast Disease (44).
+DCIS grade will first be ascertained by the local pathologist, in accordance with NHSBSP Publication 58: Guidelines for Pathology Reporting in Breast Disease (45).

-All patients diagnosed with non-high grade DCIS by small volume core biopsy and VACB (12-gauge or larger) or VACB or small volume biopsy or VACB plus open diagnostic surgical biopsy (without clear margins) or open diagnostic surgical biopsy (without clear margins) who meet the eligibility criteria specified, may be approached about the trial and consented for registration (see Section 5.5.
+All patients diagnosed with non-high grade DCIS without overt comedo-type necrosis seen on small volume core biopsy and VACB (12-gauge or larger) or VACB, or VACB plus open diagnostic surgical biopsy (without clear margins) or open diagnostic surgical biopsy (without clear margins) who meet the eligibility criteria specified, may be approached about the trial and consented for registration (see Section 5.5.
 Informed Consent).

-If a patient has been diagnosed locally with non-high grade DCIS by small volume biopsy only (14-gauge or by a 13-gauge hand-held device), they should be invited to consent to and undergo a VACB as part of their registration into the study, to confirm the local diagnosis of non-high grade DCIS.
-If local reporting confirms non-high grade DCIS, all of the histology slides from all biopsies should then be submitted for Central Histopathology Review (see Section 6.1.3 Submitting Slides for Central Histopathology Review).
+If a patient has been diagnosed locally with non-high grade DCIS without evident comedo-type necrosis by small volume biopsy only (14-gauge or by a 13-gauge hand-held device), they should be invited to consent to and undergo a VACB as part of their registration into the study, to confirm the local diagnosis of non-high grade DCIS.
+If local reporting confirms non-high grade DCIS without overt comedo-type necrosis, all of the histology slides from all biopsies should then be submitted for Central Histopathology Review (see Section 6.1.3 Submitting Slides for Central Histopathology Review).

-Patients diagnosed with non-high grade DCIS by open diagnostic surgical biopsy who meet the eligibility criteria specified, may be approached about the trial and consented for registration.
+Patients diagnosed with non-high grade DCIS without comedo-type necrosis by open diagnostic surgical biopsy who meet the eligibility criteria specified, may be approached about the trial and consented for registration.
 These patients will not need to undergo a VACB procedure.